tomhrr/cosh/doc/all.md

 On starting the shell for interactive use, the `.coshrc` file in the current user's home directory will be run.

+The `clone` form can be used to get a deep copy of certain types of
+values: lists, hashes, user-defined generator objects, and the generators returned by the `keys`, `values`, and `each` calls.
+For all other value types, `clone` has the same effect as `dup`: this is fine in most cases, but it's important to be aware that `dup` for file/directory read/write generators is a shallow copy, and reads/writes against one value will affect cloned values as well.

 #### Development

  * [Benchmarking](./benchmarking.md)